amafjarkasi/electron-crx-downloader/README.md

    - Switch to the History tab
    - See all previously downloaded extensions with timestamps
    - Click the download icon to redownload any extension
+   - Click the folder icon to open the extension directory in File Explorer
    - History is automatically saved and persists between sessions

 ## 🛠️ Technical Features